 There are four hotels and resorts on Little Cayman along with villas, condos, guesthouses and bed and breakfasts available.

 Here are our recommendations for accommodation on Little Cayman, but for more ideas and options see www.itsyourstoexplore.com.

 Sights & Activities

-From bird watching, bicycling, beach picnics and sun bathing to exploring, diving, fishing and observing the enormous Sister Island rock iguanas, there are a lot of things to do on such a small island.
+From bird watching, cycling, beach picnics and sun bathing to exploring, diving, fishing and observing the enormous Sister Island rock iguanas, there are a lot of things to do on such a small island.
 To unwind, contact The Little Cayman Spa at Little Cayman Beach Resort on (345) 948 1033 for spa treatments and a wide range of spa offerings.